Investing in the Future of Farming

 Buccleuch works closely with Lantra Scotland, a Sector Skills Council, supporting skills and training for people and businesses in the land-based, aquaculture and environmental sector, to offer modern apprenticeships in agriculture for the next generation.

-Ryan Paxton, now 20, from Selkirk was an apprentice at the Borders Estate and was shortlisted for Lantra’s Land-based and Aquaculture Learner of the Year in 2015.
+Ryan Paxton, from Selkirk was an apprentice at the Borders Estate.

 Where the story begins…